maiertech/website/src/routes/posts/a-guide-to-understanding-how-yarn-hoists-dependencies-and-handles-conflicting-packages/index.md

 ...
 ```

 Let’s look at one more example.
-This time I installed package browserslist in my
+This time I installed the package "browserslist"
-dependencies and pinned it to outdated version 4.16.2.
-This changed things quite
+in my dependencies and pinned it to outdated version 4.16.2.
+This changed things
-a bit:
+quite a bit:

 ```bash
 [1/4] Why do we have the module "browserslist"...?